google-code-export/foreground-camera-plugin/trunk/README.txt

 Originally by: 	- Bruno Carreira
 				- Lucas Farias
 				- Rafael Luna
-				- Vinicius Soares
+				- Vinicius Fonseca

 The default Phonegap Camera Plugin calls the native camera and this makes Android Garbage Collector to kill background applications.
-This plugin avoid your application to go background and be killed by Garbage Collector.
-We used the phonegap source code and modified it to avoid this problem.
+This plugin avoid your application to go background and be killed by Garbage Collector with other applications.
+We used the Phonegap source code and modified it to avoid this problem.
 This plugin works only with File URI.

 Adding the plugin to your project

-    1) To install the plugin, move camera.js to your project's www folder and include a reference to it in your html files.
+    1) To install the plugin, move the file camera.js to your project's www folder and include a reference to it in your html files.
-    2) Put the java files in your src/ folder.
+    2) Put the Java files in your src/ folder.
-    3) Add the following to res/xml/plugins.xml file <plugin name="Camera" value="<path to your EmbeddedCameraAppLauncher.java>"/>.
+    3) Change the default Camera Plugin into res/xml/plugins.xml file to <plugin name="Camera" value="<path to your ForegroundCameraLauncher.java>"/>.
-	4) Put the strings.xml in your layout folder.
+	4) Put the strings.xml in your res/values folder.
+	5) Put the foregroundcameraplugin.xml in your res/layout folder.
-	5) In you AndroidManifest.xml, put this permissions:
+	6) In you AndroidManifest.xml, put this permissions:
 		    <uses-feature android:name="android.hardware.camera" />
 			<uses-feature android:name="android.hardware.camera.autofocus" />
 		And declare the Camera Activity:
 			<activity
 				android:name=".CameraActivity"
-				android:label="EmbeddedCameraApp"
+				android:label="ForegroundCameraPlugin"
 				android:screenOrientation="landscape" >
 			</activity>